anoma/nspec/docs/arch/node/engines/transport_protocol_messages.juvix.md

 ## Message interface

+--8<-- "./transport_protocol_messages.juvix.md:TransportProtocolMsg"

+## Message types

+---

-### `TransportProtocolMsgSend`
+### `TransportOutMsg`

 Send a message to a remote node via the given transport address.

 The *Transport Protocol* engine spawns a new *Transport Connection* engine instance for the connection if it does not exist yet, and forwards the given message to it.

 <!-- --8<-- [start:TransportOutMsg] -->